stackernews/booger/plugs/README.md

    statistics
 3. [limits](/plugs/builtin/limits/limits.js) provides some basic rate limiting

-When running booger executables you can prevent these plugs from being used by removing them from `./booger.jsonc` or with the `--plugs-builtin-use` flag.
+When running booger you can prevent these plugs from being used by removing them from `./booger.jsonc` or with the `--plugs-builtin-use` flag.

-You can configure the builtin plugs you use in `./booger.jsonc`.
+You can configure the behavior of the builtin plugs you use in `./booger.jsonc`.

 # ignoring files in `/plugs`